techno-tim/techno-tim.github.io/_posts/2022-04-30-pterodactyl-game-server.md

 ## Reverse Proxy

-If you need to configure your reverse proxy, [see my guide on how to do that](https://docs.technotim.live/posts/traefik-portainer-ssl/).
+Both your Pterodactyl Panel server as well as your Pterodactyl Wing server will need to be configured in your reverse proxy, each with their own public URL.
+If you need help configuring your reverse proxy, [see my guide on how to do that](https://docs.technotim.live/posts/traefik-portainer-ssl/).

 ## Need games 🎮?